Help Patients and Their Loved Ones During the Most Difficult Time of Their Lives

 - Patient Care

 - CSR / Volunteer Coordination

 - Background Check

 - Four hours a week

-- Interview; TB test and flu shot; 20 hour training; annual education.
+- Interview, health check, drug screen, TB test, flu shot, 20 hour training, & annual education.